Above: Alexandra Moon-Age (left): 'Dem Bitches stole my facepaint!' to Nadir Tejani and Marshall Johnson (behind)

 Above: tireless DJ and sometimes accessories designer Jun Shimbo with his signature liner.
 The success of Jun's look has inspired me to steal this lately but I struggle to achieve his subtlety...

-Below: LCF student buddies Nadir and Marshall's face adornments have blown me away time after time.
+Below: These two LCF student have been sporting mind blowing face adornments over recent weeks.
 Their ability to create such drama while restricting themselves so often to a monochrome pallet shows just how inventive these guys are...

 With the huge early 80s - early 90s revival, especially new romanticism, and the more gender-bending lens we've slapped onto nu-disco this year, makeup, facepaint and full-on facial accessories have become just another expected part of the look rather than a focus in themselves.
-From Jon Shimbo's trademark subtle black eye liner to Nadir Tejani's dramatic weekly facial art, the most directional individuals will rarely venture out with barefaced cheek...
+From Jon Shimbo's trademark subtle black eye liner to these dramatic examples of facial art, the most directional individuals will rarely venture out with barefaced cheek...

 Above: Love this look though I prefer even darker and more defined around the eyes so it really looks like a mask.
 A poster on the wall in the old Ghetto inspired me to try it a couple of years ago and I've gone back to it recently.
 It's fairly easy to achieve with masking tape.
 For a non-run effect apply Screenface's Luxe Creme Liner with a wet brush.